Averages of twisted L-functions: Introduction

 Let $4\le k_0\le 14$ be an even integer not equal to $12$, let $N$ be a prime not dividing the conductor of $\chi$, and let $\mathcal{F}_{k_0}(N)^{\text{new}}$ be an orthogonal basis for $S_{k_0}(N)^{\text{new}}= S_{k_0}(N)$ consisting of normalized newforms.
 Then

 \end{corollary}

-{\em Remark:} The estimate \eqref{LHk} was first proven by Kohnen and Sengupta using Waldspurger's formula relating the central values to certain Fourier coefficients of half-integral weight modular forms (\cite{KS}).
+{\em Remarks:} The estimate \eqref{LHk} was first proven by Kohnen and Sengupta by different means (\cite{KS}).
 The case of trivial $\chi$ was proven earlier by Sengupta by essentially the same method we use here (\cite{Se}).
+The analog of \eqref{LHN} for the second moment was established by Fomenko in case of trivial $\chi$ (\cite{Fo}).
+(By Cauchy-Schwarz, the estimate \eqref{LHN} is a consequence of its second moment analog.)

 \begin{proof} In Theorem \ref{main}, suppose that the central character $\w'$ is trivial and that $\chi$ is real.
 We assume that there are no oldforms, so $\mathcal{F}$ can be chosen to consist of newforms $h$, normalized with $a_1(h)=1$.
 By the hypotheses on $\w'$ and $\chi$, we have $L(\frac k2,h,\chi)\ge 0$ for all $h\in \mathcal{F}$ (\cite{Gu}).
 Furthermore, we have the bound